redhat-developer/odo/docs/cli-reference.md

         set --short : Set the current active project push --app --local --project : Push source code to a component service : Perform service catalog operations
-        create --app --parameters --plan --project : Create a new service delete --app --force --project : Delete an existing service list --app --project : List all services in the current application storage : Perform storage operations
+        create --app --parameters --plan --project : Create a new service from service catalog using the plan defined and deploy it on OpenShift. delete --app --force --project : Delete an existing service list --app --project : List all services in the current application storage : Perform storage operations